GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 #### The `@yield` instruction

 There is a special instruction in the layouts: `@yield`.
-It outputs the content of the view.
+It outputs the contents of the view as rendered through the controller.
 So basically where this macro is present, Genie will output the HTML resulting from rendering the view by executing the action in the controller.

 ### Rendering JSON views

 A common use case for web apps is to serve as backends for RESTful APIs.
 For this cases, JSON is the preferred data format.
-You'll be happy to hear that Genie has built in support for JSON responses.
+You'll be happy to hear that Genie has built-in support for JSON responses.
 Let's add an endpoint for our API – which will render Bill Gates' books as JSON.

 We can start in the `routes.jl` file, by appending this